-The Open Education Unit under the joint leadership of Dr James Brunton and Dr Eamon Costello supports academic and operational excellence in the design, development and implementation of modules and programmes available to students studying through flexible and online learning delivery modes.
+The Open Education Unit under the leadership of Dr Eamon Costello supports academic and operational excellence in the design, development and implementation of modules and programmes available to students studying through flexible and online learning delivery modes.
 It also plays a key role in the evaluation and quality enhancement of related academic programmes and student support services.
 The Unit is committed to supporting new models of open and online learning and promoting access and development wherever people live throughout the world.

 The Teaching Enhancement Unit under the leadership of Dr Mark Glynn offers strategically targeted teaching development services that promote academic excellence in the effective use of digital, blended and online learning for students studying both on-campus and off-campus.
 It also supports a range of core teaching enhancement services and provides leadership in the management and sustainable development of DCU’s 21st Century Digital Campus.
 The Unit is known as a hub of expertise in supporting digital, blended and online learning both nationally and internationally, as evidenced by the leading role it plays in the annual UK/Ireland Moodle Moot.